 - BGP dynamic routing: The available routes are learned dynamically through BGP.
 The DRG dynamically learns the routes from your on-premises network.
 On the Oracle side, the DRG advertises the VCN's subnets.

 - Static routing: When you set up the IPSec connection to the DRG, you specify the particular routes to your on-premises network that you want the VCN to know about.
 You also must configure your CPE device with static routes to the VCN's subnets.
-None of these routes are learned dynamically.
+These routes are not learned dynamically.

 Here are important details to understand about routing for your IPSec VPN: